Tailhook scandal: Navy investigations and response

 Davis' IG investigation was completed on April 28, 1992.
 The report did not blame any individuals by name, but it found "a marked absence of moral courage and personal integrity" in the officers interviewed, whom investigators faulted for failing to accept responsibility for their actions.
 The report stated that the naval officers involved felt that the women who attended Tailhook "should have expected and accepted" the treatment they received and that there was a "long-standing, continued abuse and glamorization of alcohol within the naval aviation community."
 The report noted that of the 1,730 passengers ferried to Las Vegas on military aircraft for the convention, only 100 were traveling on official orders, which are required for that type of travel.

 The NIS investigation was also completed on April 28, 1992 and stated that it had identified 25 victims of sexual assaults that had occurred at the convention.
 Four suspects were identified: Marine Captain Gregory Bonam for the assault on Coughlin, Marine Lieutenant Colonel Michael S. Fagan for obstruction of justice and making false official statements, Navy Lieutenant Michael Clancy for helping organize the gauntlet, and Royal Australian Air Force officer Jim Ibbottson for biting women's buttocks (but not for the assault on Coughlin).
 After the U.S. government informed Australian authorities of the allegations against him, Ibbottson was given an official letter of censure.
 He later committed suicide.

 Several members of Congress, including Sam Nunn, John Glenn (a former Marine Corps aviator), Barbara Boxer, and Pat Schroeder, were dismayed with the limited scope and results of the NIS investigation, which appeared to have avoided any inquiry into the culpability of commanders or other higher-ranked officers in the incident.
-Schroeder was especially angered when, after the reports were released, some Navy and Marine officers had sent a message to aviation community asking for nominations for the "prestigious Tailhook award" after she had been led to believe that the Navy had broken its ties with Tailhook.
+Schroeder was especially angered when, after the reports were released, some Navy and Marine officers, including Marine General Royal N. Moore Jr., sent a message to the aviation community asking for nominations for the "prestigious Tailhook award" after she had been led to believe that the Navy had broken its ties with Tailhook.
 NIS agents had not interviewed any of the commanders of the squadrons which had operated hospitality suites nor any of the flag officers who had attended the convention.
 In response, on May 27, 1992, the Senate Armed Services Committee (SASC) directed the DoD to discipline the involved squadron commanders and that all pending Navy and Marine Corps officer promotions were frozen until the DoD provided a list to the Committee of every officer who had misbehaved at Tailhook.